The Original Wooden Racing Coasters

 Some racing coasters have dueling elements where the track will dash close, cross over or under each other and speed away.
 Some also have “fly-by” elements where the trains speed towards each other on their separate tracks.
 These models are often referred to as dueling coasters.

-Like wooden Out and Back coasters that have steel counterparts, there are a couple of steel racing coasters.
+Like wooden Out and Back coasters that have steel counterparts, there are a few steel racing coasters out there.
 One is Gemini at Cedar Point in Ohio, USA, which is an Arrow Dynamics steel hybrid racing coaster.
 Another is Fiorano GT Challenge at Ferrari World Abu Dhabi in the U.A.E., which is a Maurer steel racing coaster.